-The necessity for an appropriate exhibition space also prompted the foundation of the German Maritime Museum (DSM: Deutsches Schifffahrtsmuseum) in Bremerhaven, in which a purpose-built exhibition space for the Bremen Cog was incorporated into the architectural plan.
+The necessity for an appropriate exhibition space also prompted the foundation of the German Maritime Museum (Deutsches Schifffahrtsmuseum; DSM) in Bremerhaven, in which a purpose-built exhibition space for the Bremen Cog was incorporated into the architectural plan.
 Even before the completion of the DSM building in 1975, the re-assembly of the salvaged ship-timbers started in November 1972.
-The wreck was completely reconstructed in 1979 and the waterlogged timbers have been constantly sprayed with water throughout this period of time to prevent them from drying out.
+The wreck was completely reconstructed in 1979 and the waterlogged timbers were constantly sprayed with water throughout this period of time to prevent them from drying out.
 A water tank was constructed around the wreck, which was immersed in a PEG (polyethylene glycol) solution from 1980 to 2000 for long-term conservation.

 The Bremen Cog has never sailed, as it was swept away in an unfinished state from a shipyard in Bremen, from which it floated down the river and sank a few hundred metres later.